On-Call Scheduling (Starter Feature)

 | Escalate after N min | How long to wait for acknowledgment before firing this step |

-| Target schedule | Which schedule’s current on-call person to reassign to |
+| Target schedule | Reassign to that schedule’s current on-call person |

 How it works: